tobice/flux-lumines/doc/making-of-lumines.md

 Until now we've been saying that the current game state is held in the stores.
 This is still true from the architecture point of view, but from the implementation perspective (i. e. how the stores are implemented) the actual data is not stored directly in the stores but in one global immutable state.
-It's like the stores are using an external storage for the data, something like a database.
+It could be said that the stores are using an external storage for the data (something like a database).

 This idea isn't mine.
 I took it over from the [Este.js dev stack](https://github.com/steida/este) and I think it originated in [Om](https://github.com/omcljs/om).